 - Set a funeral schedule.
 Determine the time and place for any events, write down an ordered list of everything that should happen.

 - Order printed products and flowers.
-If during the service you need programs, prayer cards, flowers or other items, order them a few days before the event.
-Often they can be ordered through the funeral home, which will minimize coordination on your part. but you can also search on your own and find something more profitable.
+If you need programs, prayer cards, flowers, or other items during your service, order them a few days before the event.
+They can often be ordered through the funeral home, which will minimize coordination on your part.
+But you can search on your own and find something more profitable.

 - If you want, buy food and drinks.
 You can buy food for the commemoration yourself, collaborate with suppliers or hold an event in a restaurant where guests can buy food and drinks.
 Any of these options is completely acceptable and depends only on your personal preferences.

 - Spread the message.
-An online funeral announcement is often the easiest way to share event details with friends and family.
-For seniors who may not use the Internet regularly, you can send a paper message about the funeral or arrange for other people to call and inform them.
+Online funeral announcements are often the easiest way to share the details of an event with friends and family.
+For seniors who may not use the Internet regularly, send a paper message about the funeral or arrange for other people to call them and let them know.

 What to do within a few weeks after death:

 - Order a tombstone.
-Since tombstones are rarely ready in time for burial, you can do this even after the funeral, when you will have more time.
-Typically, you can order a tombstone through a cemetery, but you will have more options (and often lower prices) if you order it online.
+Since gravestones are rarely ready for immediate burial, you can do so after the funeral when you have more time.
+Typically, the headstone is ordered through the graveyard, but you have more options (and often lower prices) if you order it online.

 - Order a few copies of the death certificate (usually from a funeral home).
-You will need them for financial institutions, government agencies and insurers.
-Most likely, you will need 5 to 10 copies (but possibly more), depending on which accounts were open to your loved ones.
-Your funeral director can help you order them, or you can order them at the city hall or other local archive yourself.
+You will need them for financial and government institutions, as well as insurers.
+Most likely, you will need 5 to 10 copies (possibly more) - depending on what accounts your loved one has opened.
+Your funeral director will help you order them, or you can make copies at the city hall or other local archive yourself.

 - Take the will of the deceased to the appropriate district or city government.

 - Contact Social Security.
-Your funeral director may already have done this; check with him.
-If you need to contact the Social Security Department yourself, you can call 1-800-772-1213.
-You can apply for survivor benefits.
+Your funeral director may have already done this (check with him).
+If you need to contact Social Services yourself, call 1-800-772-1213.
+You are eligible to apply for survivor benefits.

 - Notify any banks or mortgage companies.
 If you are not sure what accounts the deceased might have, use his mail and any online accounts that you have access to determine this.
 Then take copies of the death certificate and provide each bank to change the account holder.
 If the deceased had a safe, and you do not have a key, then you may need a court order to open it and take an inventory.